Senior Loneliness Home Care That Keeps Seniors Connected

 Non-medical respite caregivers support daily living, comfort, safety, and companionship.
 They do not replace a doctor, nurse, or medical home health provider.
 Instead, they help with practical tasks that allow an older adult to remain at home while giving family caregivers reliable time away.

-Touching Hearts at Home Aurora provides in-home care services that can include companionship, personal care, Alzheimer’s and dementia care, light housekeeping, meal preparation, transportation, and private nursing services.
+Touching Hearts at Home Aurora provides in-home care services that can include companionship, personal care services, dementia care support, light housekeeping, meal preparation, transportation, and private nursing services.

 If you are unsure what kind of help would make the biggest difference, contact Touching Hearts at Home Aurora.
 A no-obligation conversation can help identify the best starting point.